 Overview of meningococcal disease

 Meningococcal bacteria live naturally in the back of the nose and throat in about 10 per cent of the population without causing illness.
 In a small number of people, a particular strain of the bacteria gets through the lining of the throat, enters the bloodstream and causes meningococcal disease.

 The infection can develop very quickly.
 If infection is diagnosed early enough and the right antibiotics are given quickly, most people make a complete recovery.
 Even with antibiotic treatment, invasive meningococcal disease causes death in about five to 10 per cent of cases.

 Most cases occur suddenly and are unrelated to any other cases.
 Outbreaks where more than one person is affected are rare.
-Although everyone is a carrier at some time, carriers are most common among young adults, especially men and smokers.
+Although everyone is a carrier at some time, carriers are most common among young adults and people who smoke.